Skip to main contentSkip to navigation

 Recovery software operates at the filesystem layer.
 It reads partition tables, directory entries, and unallocated space, then reconstructs files from what it finds.
 When TRIM has already run, those NAND blocks contain zeros or random data, not the original file contents.
 Disk Drill, EaseUS, and every other consumer recovery tool will scan the drive and return nothing from the TRIMmed regions because the data no longer exists there.
 This is not a software limitation.
 It is a physics constraint.
 Software vendors who claim otherwise are misleading users.

-TRIM is enabled by default on every modern SSD running Windows 7 and later, macOS 10.10.4 and later, and most current Linux distributions with kernel 3.8 and above.
+TRIM is enabled by default on Windows 7 and later, on Apple OEM SSDs in macOS (with manual trimforce support for third-party drives added in macOS 10.10.4), and on most current Linux distributions with kernel 3.8 and above.
 If you deleted files on an SSD and more than a few seconds passed before you noticed, TRIM has likely already run on those blocks.

 Controller Lockup: When Your SSD Is Invisible to Software